shawtygirlzzzz/AIPM-A4/individual_logs/Reflection_Week05_Fareen.md

 ## Reflection

 1. Which project phase has the highest cost and why?
+   The Model Development project phase has the highest cost at RM 425.
+This is because this phase involves the most core, technical work which are developing data preprocessing script cost RM200 and this is often a complex and time-consuming task requiring higher-skilled labor, do training the predictive model and evaluating model performance is critical part to ensure the model meets objectives.

 2. How could you reduce costs without affecting quality?
+   I would reduce

 4. How does resource allocation influence your schedule and overall success?